 Trimble Vegetation Manager addresses the entire work cycle - analysis, planning, and execution of programs of work.
 It is also configurable with your existing ArcGIS investment.

 Asset owners can generate significant OPEX savings by optimising trim cycles to the priority sites, reducing ground inspection activities, and minimising out of cycle works.

 From a regulatory and compliance perspective, it provides the ability to justify expenditure and have an audit trail to reduce the risk of penalties or legal action.

 Vegetation management staff will have a streamlined tool to make their jobs easier and more effective, accessible in both the office and field, providing maintenance visibility they’ve never had before.

-Doug: What would you recommend asset owners look at to assess their current approach to vegetation management and identify where it can be optimised?
+Esri: What would you recommend asset owners look at to assess their current approach to vegetation management and identify where it can be optimised?